Carrollian and celestial spaces at infinity: Fables of the reconstruction

 The embedding formalism in Section~\ref{sec:embeddings} allows us to explain how to reconstruct Minkowski spacetime $\MM_{d+1}$ from its asymptotic geometries $\zSpi_{d+1}$, $\zTi_{d+1}$, $\zNi_{d+1}$ and $\scri_d$.
 In all cases, the idea is the same.
 Every point in Minkowski spacetime is stabilised by a unique Lorentz subgroup of the Poincaré group $G$.
 Our strategy is to fix an origin in $\MM_{d+1}$ and consider the orbits of the corresponding (proper, orthochronous) Lorentz subgroup of $G$ on $\zSpi_{d+1}$, $\zTi_{d+1}$, $\zNi_{d+1}$ and $\scri_d$.
 In all cases the orbits will be hypersurfaces, which turn out to be cut out by a section of the (trivial) fibrations $\zSpi_{d+1} \to \zdS_d$, $\zTi_{d+1} \to \eH^{d}$, $\zNi_{d+1} \to \zLC_d$ and $\scri_d \to \zCS^{d-1}$.
 This means that we may associate one such section to the origin in Minkowski spacetime.

 Any other point in $\MM_{d+1}$ is obtained from the origin by a unique translation.
 Hence to see which sections correspond to points in Minkowski spacetime, we can take the section corresponding to the origin and apply a translation.
 In this way we will obtain a family of hypersurfaces in each of $\zSpi_{d+1}$, $\zTi_{d+1}$, $\zNi_{d+1}$ and $\scri_d$ or, equivalently, a family of sections of each of the trivial fibrations $\zSpi_{d+1} \to \zdS_d$, $\zTi_{d+1} \to \eH^{d}$, $\zNi_{d+1} \to \zLC_d$ and $\scri_d \to \zCS^{d-1}$.
 Being trivial, the sections can be identified with smooth functions on the base.
-We will see that the sections corresponding to the points in Minkowski spacetime can be identified with (the restrictions to $\zdS_d$, $\eH^{d}$ and $\zLC_d$ of) affine functions on the ambient $\RR^{d,1}$ in the first three cases, and from affine functions on the ambient $\RR^d$ in the case of $\zCS^{d-1}$.
-This is to be compared with the reconstruction \cite{eastwood_tod_1982} of four-dimensional (complex) Minkowski spacetime from $\scri$ as the space of certain hypersurfaces of $\scri$ (the so-called ''good cuts''), which arise as sections of the fibration $\scri \to \zCS$.
+We will see that the sections corresponding to the points in Minkowski spacetime can be identified with (the restrictions to $\zdS_d$, $\eH^{d}$ and $\zLC_d$ of) affine functions on the ambient $\RR^{d,1}$ in the first three cases, and from affine functions on the ambient $\RR^d$ in the case of $\zCS^{d-1}$.\footnote{This is to be compared with the reconstruction \cite{eastwood_tod_1982} of four-dimensional (complex) Minkowski spacetime from $\scri$ as the space of certain hypersurfaces of $\scri$ (the so-called ''good cuts''), which arise as sections of the fibration $\scri \to \zCS$.
 The space of good cuts is an affine space modelled on the kernel of $\eth^2$, which for Minkowski spacetime, consists of the spherical harmonics on the sphere with $\ell = 0,1$.
-But these are precisely the restriction to the sphere of the affine functions on the ambient three-dimensional euclidean space.
+But these are precisely the restriction to the sphere of the affine functions on the ambient three-dimensional euclidean space.} An additional freedom in the identification of points of Minkowski space with sections of $\zSpi_{d+1}$, $\zTi_{d+1}$, $\zNi_{d+1}$ and $\scri_d$ is fixed by employing the (generalized) light-cone of the ambient space $\mathbb{R}^{d+1,2}$.

 The essence of our approach may be described as follows.
 Once we fix a reference section through $\zSpi_{d+1} \to \zdS_d$, $\zTi_{d+1} \to \eH^{d}$, $\zNi_{d+1} \to \zLC_d$ or $\scri_d \to \zCS^{d-1}$, any other section is obtained from the reference section via the action of a supertranslation in the corresponding symmetry group.
 Some of the supertranslations are Poincaré translations, and the sections obtained from the reference section via Poincaré translations are in bijective correspondence with points in Minkowski spacetime.
 This means we reconstruct points in Minkowski spacetime using sections in the asymptotic geometries; something we can interpret as a form of holographic reconstruction of Minkowski spacetime.
 We will use the conventions introduced in Section~\ref{sec:embeddings}.